 |Plan Review Requirements|

 Plan check is an important part of building construction and alteration.
-Having your plans checked is the first step in the process of making sure that all buildings, additions and alterations are constructed properly and safely and meet the requirements set forth by the California Building Code.
+Having your plans checked is the first step in the process of ensuring that all buildings, additions and alterations are constructed properly and safely and meet the requirements set forth by the California Building Code.

 - Plans must show in detail compliance with all relevant laws, regulations and codes.

-The number of copies of plans required depends upon the type of application submitted.
+The number of plan sets required depends on the type of application being submitted.
 For small residential additions and alterations, two sets of plans may be acceptable for submittal.
-Information regarding the number and combination of plans required for each application can be obtained from the Development Services Center on the fourth floor of City Hall or by calling (562) 570-6651 between 7:30 a.m. and 4:30 p.m.
-Monday through Friday.

-A site plan drawn to scale showing your proposed addition is the first requirement.
-Every permit application for a new building, structure or addition shall be accompanied by a plot plan drawn to appropriate scale on a form provided by the department.
+Every permit application for a new building, structure or addition shall be accompanied by a sit/plot plan, drawn to appropriate scale on a form provided by Development Permit Center.
 The plan must show all necessary information as to size and shape of the lot, all existing buildings, location and size of work proposed, distances of the construction from all property lines and distances from other buildings on the property.
 The plot plan will be reviewed by the zoning staff for compliance with City requirements for land use, yard sizes, lot coverage, etc.

 Some form of plan must accompany every application for a permit for a new building structure or addition.
 Any application requesting a zoning or subdivision action also requires the submittal of plans.
 The combination and number of plans required depends on the type of application.
 For example, the types of plans and number of copies required for a Conditional Use Permit varies from those required for a Lot Line Adjustment.

 The Following Plans May Need to be Submitted for a Project: